-The mission of Continuum of Care, Inc. is to rescue and rebuild lives by providing community-based housing and support services that enable persons with psychiatric, intellectual and developmental disabilities to live as fully and independently in the community as possible.
+The mission of Continuum of Care, Inc. is to rescue and rebuild lives by providing community-based housing and support services that enable persons with mental illness and/or intellectual disabilities to live as fully and independently in the community as possible.

 Continuum of Care provides

 housing and related residential services to 1,600 persons diagnosed with mental

 illness and psychiatric disorders annually.
 The majority of our clients are

 impoverished and need compassion and expertise to help stabilize, recover, and gain the tools to rebuild their lives.
 In doing so provide one-on-one skill building specific to the needs of each person, case management, and link clients with training, referrals, medical treatments, psychosocial services, transportation